 - Using words of the week during other school activities (snack, cooking, art, music, creative play centers).

-- Modeling words of the week whenever possible using large core word displays located throughout the classroom as well as on students’ AAC systems.
+- Modeling words of the week whenever possible using large core word displays located throughout the classroom as well as on students’ communication devices.

-- Sending home information to families about the words currently being learned and how to model them using the students’ systems
+- Sending home information to families about the words currently being learned and how to model them using the students’ communication devices.

 These strategies teach core words in natural contexts.
 Through repeated modeling of the words to communicate during real, fun activities, students learn the meaning of non-picturable words and how to use them to communicate.
 For more details, see the handouts from Carole Zangari’s ISAAC 2012 preconference presentation in the references.
 Similar approaches are described in Hatch, Geist, & Erickson (2015) and Erwin, Maglinte, & Lovell (2014).